 a.
 Conditions for call-off stock arrangements under the new rules

-It is not relevant whether the words call-off, consignment or other name is given to the stock transfer agreement.
+It is not relevant whether the words call-off, consignment or other name is given to the stock transfer agreement, nor if the taxable person dispatching or transporting the goods is already registered for VAT purposes in the country of arrival of the goods.
 The call-off stock arrangement applies per January 1, 2020 when the following conditions are met:

 - goods are dispatched or transported by a taxable person, or by a third party on his behalf, to another Member State with a view to those goods being supplied there, at a later stage and after arrival, to another taxable person who is entitled to take ownership of those goods following an existing agreement between both parties;

 - the taxable person dispatching or transporting the goods has not established his business nor has a fixed establishment in the Member State to which the goods are dispatched or transported;

 - the taxable person to whom the goods are intended to be supplied is identified for VAT purposes in the Member State to which the goods are dispatched or transported and both his identity and the VAT identification number assigned to him by that Member State are known to the taxable person dispatching or transporting the goods, at the time when the dispatch or transport begins;

 - the taxable person dispatching or transporting the goods records the transfer of the goods in a register and includes the identity of the taxable person acquiring the goods and the VAT identification number assigned to him by the Member State to which the goods are dispatched or transported in a qualifying recapitulative statement.